Ministry of Justice (United Kingdom)

 The Ministry of Justice (MoJ) is a ministerial department of the Government of the United Kingdom.
 It is headed by the Secretary of State for Justice, an office held concurrently by the Lord Chancellor.
 Its stated priorities are to reduce re-offending and protect the public, to provide access to justice, to increase confidence in the justice system, and to uphold people's civil liberties.
 The Secretary of State is the minister responsible to Parliament for the judiciary, the court system, prisons, and probation in England and Wales, with some additional UK-wide responsibilities, e.g., the UK Supreme Court and judicial appointments by the Crown.
 The department is also responsible for areas of constitutional policy not transferred in 2010 to the Deputy Prime Minister, human rights law, and information rights law across the UK.

-The British Ministry of Justice may also oversee the administration of justice in Jersey, Guernsey, and the Isle of Man (which are Crown Dependencies), as well as Saint Helena, Ascension, Tristan da Cunha, and the Falkland Islands (which are British Overseas Territories).
+The Ministry of Justice may also oversee the administration of justice in Jersey, Guernsey, and the Isle of Man (which are Crown Dependencies), as well as Saint Helena, Ascension, Tristan da Cunha, and the Falkland Islands (which are British Overseas Territories).
 Gibraltar, another British overseas territory, has its own Ministry of Justice.

-The ministry was formed in May 2007 when some functions of the Home Secretary were combined with the Department for Constitutional Affairs.
+The ministry was formed on 9 May 2007 when some functions of the Home Secretary were combined with the Department for Constitutional Affairs.
 The latter had replaced the Lord Chancellor's Department in 2003.

 The expenditure, administration, and policy of the Ministry of Justice are scrutinised by the Justice Select Committee.